John Eastman: Failure to release documents

-Days after it became known Eastman and Thomas had communicated by email, Eastman posted on his new Substack blog one email that he captioned, "OMG, Mrs. Thomas asked me to give an update about election litigation to her group.
+Days after it became known Eastman and Thomas had communicated by email, Eastman posted on his blog an email that he captioned, "OMG, Mrs. Thomas asked me to give an update about election litigation to her group.
 Stop the Presses!"
-In the December 4, 2020 email, Thomas invited Eastman to speak four days later at a gathering of "Frontliners," which she described as a group of "grassroots state leaders."
-A private Facebook group named "FrontLiners for Liberty," which included over 50 people and was created in August 2020, showed Thomas as an administrator.
+In the December 4, 2020 email, Thomas invited Eastman to speak four days later at a gathering of "Frontliners", which she described as a group of "grassroots state leaders".
+A private Facebook group named "FrontLiners for Liberty", which included over 50 people and was created in August 2020, showed Thomas as an administrator.
 The group's front page carried a banner stating, "the enemy of America...is the radical fascist left."
 After CNBC asked Thomas about the group, its public pages were either made private or deleted.
 The Thomas email was among those Carter ordered Eastman to release to the January 6 committee.

 On June 22, 2022, several FBI agents approached him as he was leaving a New Mexico restaurant and, pursuant to a warrant, seized his phone.
-According to the warrant, the phone was to be taken to a forensic lab of the Department of Justice’s Office of Inspector General.
+According to the warrant, the phone was to be taken to a forensic lab of the Department of Justice's Office of Inspector General.
 On June 27, Eastman asked a federal judge to compel the government to return his phone and destroy its records of the phone's contents.
 Federal judge Robert Brack rejected Eastman's request on July 15.
 Federal investigators obtained a subsequent warrant to search the phone on July 12.